systembugtj/ember-chartjs/README.md

 # ember-chartjs
-A ember addon for chart.js
+An ember addon for chart.js